MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 - Similar to Azure SQL Database, Azure Database for MySQL allows for [firewall rules](https://docs.microsoft.com/azure/mysql/concepts-firewall-rules).
 - Azure Database for MySQL can be used with [Azure Virtual Network](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-vnet) to prevent the instance from being publicly accessible.
 - Azure Database for MySQL has the required compliance and privacy certifications that Contoso must meet for their auditors.
-- Report and application processing performance can be enhanced by using read replicas.
+- Report and app processing performance can be enhanced by using read replicas.
 - Ability to expose the service to internal network traffic only (no public access) using [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link).
 - They chose not to move to Azure Database for MySQL as they're looking at potentially using the MariaDB ColumnStore and GraphDBMS database model in the future.
 - Aside from MySQL features, Contoso is a big proponent of true open source projects and choose not to use MySQL.
-- The [bandwidth and latency](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) from the application to the database will be sufficient enough based on the chosen gateway (either ExpressRoute or site-to-site VPN).
+- The [bandwidth and latency](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) from the app to the database will be sufficient enough based on the chosen gateway (either ExpressRoute or site-to-site VPN).

 ### Solution review